antleaf/doapr/webroot/content/repositories/digital-access-to-scholarship-harvard.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://dash.harvard.edu/
-user_committees: No committee oversight of DASH; managed by the Harvard Library Office for Scholarly Communition
+user_committees: No committee oversight of DASH; managed Harvard Library Open Scholarship and Research Data Services
 user_committees_binary: false
 versioning_policy: Accepts new version.
 Only one version is visble for readers
-who_can_deposit: Account needed, it's free.
-Only academic staff of Harvard University can post on the platform
+who_can_deposit: All Harvard-affiliates can post works to the platform
 withdrawal_authorisation: Platform
 withdrawal_policy: 'Yes.
 Plagiarism, Copyright violation, author request '
 features:
+- function: indexing
+  service:
+  description: 'Yes : Google and Google Scholar'
+- function: indexing
+  service: google-scholar
+  description:
 - function: metrics
   service:
   description: View and Downloads (Last 7 days, Last 30 days and All time statistics)
     are visible to everyone
-- function: indexing
-  service:
-  description: 'Yes : Google and Google Scholar'
 - function: metrics
   service: google-analytics
-  description:
-- function: indexing
-  service: google-scholar
   description:
 countries:
 - united-states